GATINEAU85/SnowTricks/README.md

 ```

 2. Data choices
-    1. Choose to import database.sql in your database (App/sql/database.sql) : `psql -d snowtricks -f sql/backup.sql`
+    Choose to import database.sql in your database (App/sql/database.sql) : `psql -d snowtricks -f sql/backup.sql`

-It's important to import this model of database to have a well function site.
+    OR

-    2. Choose to import dataset thanks to the DataFixtures of the project.
+    Choose to import dataset thanks to the DataFixtures of the project.

 ```php
     php bin/console doctrine:database:create : To create database which is configured on .env file